sarahfi2her/variability/README.md

 - The discrete Shannon entropy of a cell's GFP fluorescense in the well is calculated with the given formula, where each `pk` is calculated as follows:
 > `(# of cells in the well whose GFP value falls in bin/interval k) / (total # of cells in the well)`

-Joint entropy takes the a number of distributions of the same variable in different condition and combines them, measuring the Shannon entropy of the outcome of a variable that is randomly selected from any included distribution (*The significance of joint entropy will be detailed in a later section*)
+Joint Shannon entropy takes the a number of distributions of the same variable and combines them, measuring the Shannon entropy of the outcome of a variable that is randomly selected from any included distribution (*The significance of joint entropy will be detailed in a later section*)

 The joint entropy of GFP fluoresence across all wells at a single timestep is as follows:
 - The GFP fluorescence of each pixel of each cell is measured in all wells